 If You Need a Hearing Test

 If you haven’t had a hearing test since you were in school, your doctor may suggest one as part of your ear exam.
 (It’s good to have your hearing tested at least once as an adult.)
-Your doctor may do the test herself or recommend that you see a specialist called an audiologist.
+Your doctor may do the test themselves or recommend that you see a specialist called an audiologist.

 There are many different kinds of hearing tests.
 Chances are, your doctor or specialist will perform several of them.
 Most will involve you responding to a series of tones or words.